Fractional Edgeworth expansions for one-dimensional heavy-tailed random variables and applications: Introduction and overview of the results

-There exists a vast literature providing different types of LCLT results (or local stable limit theorems) in the stable setting with explicit and implicit convergence rates, e.g.~\cite{basu1976local, basu1979non, BergerNote, cara,Gnedenko, ibra,Mineka,rvaceva1961domains, stone1965local}.
-To our knowledge, the best explicit non-uniform convergence rate for 1d absolutely continuous $X$ was proven in \cite{dattatraya1994non}, where the author showed under some integrability conditions on the characteristic function that for any $\alpha \in (0,2)$:
+Central limit theorems and local central limit theorems (LCLT) are fundamental results in probability theory.
+There exists a vast literature providing different types of LCLT results (or local stable limit theorems) in the stable setting with explicit and implicit convergence rates, e.g.~\cite{basu1976local, basu1979non, BergerNote, cara, Gnedenko, ibra, Mineka,rvaceva1961domains, stone1965local}.

+To our knowledge, the best explicit non-uniform convergence rate for 1d absolutely continuous $X$ was proven in \cite{dattatraya1994non}, where the author showed under some integrability conditions on the characteristic function, that for any $\alpha \in (0,2)$: